matvogel/MPFGM/README.md

 ## Dependencies

-Tested on Ubuntu with Python 3.10
+Tested on Ubuntu with Python 3.10 and CUDA 11.5.

 ```sh
 conda create -n poisson python=3.10 --yes